learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ## 4. Switch effortlessly between clusters and namespaces

-Kubectl uses a YAML configuration called **kubeconfig** to decide to which **cluster** to connect and how to connect to it (see [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) and [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)) .
+Kubectl uses a YAML configuration called **kubeconfig** to decide to [which cluster to connect](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) and [how to connect to it](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 You can have multiple clusters configured in your kubeconfig file, which allows you to easily switch between clusters by "pointing" kubectl to a new cluster (for example, do some work on cluster *A*, switch to cluster *B*, and do some work on cluster *B*).

 Similarly, the kubeconfig file also contains the [**namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) that kubectl uses by default for any cluster.

 This allows you to switch between namespaces within a given cluster (for example, do some work in the *dev* namespace of a cluster, then switch to the *prod* namespace and do some work there).

 > The default kubeconfig file that kubectl looks for is `~/.kube/config`.
 However, you can also use a different filename, and you can have multiple kubeconfig files.
-In this case, you have to list the kubeconfig file(s) in the `KUBECONFIG` environment variable (see [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable)).
+In this case, you have to list the kubeconfig file(s) in the `KUBECONFIG` environment variable.
 You can also explicitly specify the kubeconfig file for each invocation of kubectl with the `--kubeconfig` option.

 This tip will show you different tools to switch between clusters and namespaces effortlessly.